ButterCMS/nextjs-starter-buttercms/README.md

 Then set each variable on `.env.local`:

 - `BUTTERCMS_API_KEY` should be set as the API key.
-- `BUTTERCMS_PREVIEW_SECRET` can be any random string (but avoid spaces), like `MY_SECRET` - this is used for [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode).

 ### Step 3.
 Run Next.js in development mode

-When you sign up to ButterCMS, it creates an example blog post automatically.
-You can run Next.js in development mode to view a blog containing this example post.
+When you sign up to ButterCMS, it creates all of the example content used by this starter project.
+You can run Next.js in development mode to view your fully-functional starter project, including landing page with
+API-based components, API-based menu, and a blog.

 ```bash
 npm install